|

 Blood is red è la 'fine di un orecchio' per chi pensa che l'underground

+sia morto."
 "Amplifikowany saksofon i skrzypce Julie Joslyn oraz instrumenty perkusyjne

 energicznego Leo Ciesa z nowojorskiego 'Iconoclastu' zabrzmialy w kilkunastu